iotauth/iotauth/entity/c/README.md

 # Prerequisites

 - OpenSSL (TODO: Elaborate why OpenSSL is needed).
+  - On Max OS X, OpenSSL can be installed using `brew install openssl`.
-  - The following environment variables need to be set before running `make`.
+  - Following environment variables need to be set before running `make`.
+The exact variable values can be found from the output of `brew install openssl`.
     - export LDFLAGS="-L/opt/homebrew/opt/openssl@3/lib"
     - export CPPFLAGS="-I/opt/homebrew/opt/openssl@3/include"